MRBolt/MRBolt.github.io/_posts/2020-02-20-Apache-Struts-2-RCE.md

  <p style="text-align:left;">4.
 Craft your own Malicious OGNL payload and inject on "Content-Type". (refer below resources) </p>
  <p style="text-align:left;">5.
 Or Use this <a href="https://github.com/mazen160/struts-pwn">script</a> to automate the things. </p>

-5. Or Use this [script](https://github.com/mazen160/struts-pwn) to automate the things.

 **POC Snapshot:**

 ![struts2](../../../../img/appsec/apache-struts-2-RCE.png)